ryanseipp/nixos/README.md

 ## Structure

 - `hosts/<hostname>` contains configuration for all systems running NixOS
 - `homes/<username>` contains the home-manager module for each user on the host
+- `modules/` contains reusable modules, split by type
-- `homeManagerModules` contains home-manager modules split by category & program
+  - `home/` contains home-manager modules split by category & program
-- `overlays` currently just patches `pkgs` to provide access to flake inputs
+  - `nixos/` contains nixos modules split by category & program